Read letters from Michael and Rachel Weller

 Subscribe to Michael and Rachel Weller's letters

-Michael and Rachel will next be in the USA in the Fall of 2014.
+Michael and Rachel will next be in the USA in the first half of 2016.
 Email the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.

 About Michael and Rachel Weller's ministry